nkmadhukrishaa/Tech-Divas-Intel-OneAPI/README.md

-## Title:
+## TITLE:

-Vrskha-An ML based tool to assist the Farmers of India in Crop Disease Detection
+Vrksha-An ML based tool to assist the Farmers of India in Crop Disease Detection

-## Requirements:
+## REQUIREMENTS:

 -Intel; onednn-cpu-gomp,Jupyter Notebook